vischia/McMScripts/README.md

 The field PrepId is only used in modifying requests.

 Adding the fields "Gridpack location" and "Gridpack cards URL" will generate a LHEProducer fragment.

-Example CSV files are create_SUSYGluGluToBBHToBB.csv to create a set of new requests, and modify_SUSYGluGluToBBHToBB.csv to modify them.
-Some fields can be removed from the set if not relevant (for instance the notes).

 ### Dry run